aaromnido/grav-lamuela/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/cfd20465-d0f8-4a0a-8444-467f5b5f16ad/mini.png)](https://insight.sensiolabs.com/projects/cfd20465-d0f8-4a0a-8444-467f5b5f16ad) [![Slack](https://grav-chat.now.sh/badge.svg)](https://chat.getgrav.org) [![Build Status](https://travis-ci.org/getgrav/grav.svg?branch=develop)](https://travis-ci.org/getgrav/grav) [![OpenCollective](https://opencollective.com/grav/backers/badge.svg)](#backers) [![OpenCollective](https://opencollective.com/grav/sponsors/badge.svg)](#sponsors)

-Grav is a **Fast**, **Simple**, and **Flexible**, file-based Web-platform.
+Grav La Muela is a **Fast**, **Simple**, and **Flexible**, file-based Web-platform.
 There is **Zero** installation required.
 Just extract the ZIP archive, and you are already up and running.
 It follows similar principles to other flat-file CMS platforms, but has a different design philosophy than most.
 Grav comes with a powerful **Package Management System** to allow for simple installation and upgrading of plugins and themes, as well as simple updating of Grav itself.

 The underlying architecture of Grav is designed to use well-established and _best-in-class_ technologies to ensure that Grav is simple to use and easy to extend.
 Some of these key technologies include: